 This tender is seeking 90% availability.
-There is no defined utilisation requirement (or payment) however for transparency we have provided an indicative utilisation profile.
+There is no defined utilisation requirement (or payment for utilisation) however for transparency we have provided an indicative utilisation profile.
 Please note there is no contractual utilisation cap.
-The usage of each solution will depend on the system conditions as well as the employed technology.
-For static assets, i.e., reactors, it is expected that the provider will be instructed by ESO to switch on the solution overnight and weekends primarily but could be called at other times.
-For dynamic assets, full usage is expected yet the reactive power output may vary according to ESO instructions and system conditions.
-Please refer to Sections 3.4 to 3.6 for more details.
-An indicative utilisation range in presented in Table 4.
-The figures are per year per solution.
+While the usage of each solution will depend on the system conditions, it is expected this will primarily be overnight and during weekends, but solutions could still be instructed at other times when they are available.

+Table 4 below provides an indicative utilisation level per year per solution.

-Table 4 - Indicative utilisation range
+Table 4 - Indicative utilisation per year per solution